sulu/sulu/src/Sulu/Bundle/LocationBundle/Resources/docs/index.md

  > Nominatim (from the Latin, 'by name') is a tool to search OSM data by name and
  > address and to generate synthetic addresses of OSM points (reverse geocoding)

-There are various available Nominatim providers that can be configured via the `endpoint` configuration.
+There are several available Nominatim providers that can be configured via the `endpoint` configuration.
 Some of them might require an authentication token that can be configured via the `api_key` configuration.
 Have a look at the [OpenStreeMap Wiki](http://wiki.openstreetmap.org/wiki/Nominatim) for an up-to-date list of providers.

 Configuration:

-- **endpoint**: The endpoint to use (eg. `http://open.mapquestapi.com/nominatim/v1/search.php)
+- **endpoint**: The endpoint to use (eg. `http://open.mapquestapi.com/nominatim/v1/search.php for the Mapquest provider)
 - **api_key**: Authentication key for the configured Nominatim endpoint.
-(Create the api-key in the [Developer portal of Mapquest](https://developer.mapquest.com/user/me/apps) if you are using the Mapquest provider).`
+(Can be created via [Developer portal of Mapquest](https://developer.mapquest.com/user/me/apps) for the Mapquest provider).`

 #### Goolge Maps